Sakshee5/Video-Games-Assist-RAG/README.md

 5. Google Search API – Fetches relevant web sources.
 6. YouTube Transcript API - To retrieve Youtube transcripts with timestamps
 7. Reddit API - To retrive post, comments and replied from Reddit Discussions.

+## Future Improvements
+1. Support for follow-up questions.
+Example: If they ask, "How to complete Cornwall oil mission?" and then "What happens if I choose a different path?"
+2. Scrape and embed website images.
+(Generally maps would be useful)